GilbertoCunha/Atmospheric-Scattering/README.md

 Or maybe you want to look at the sky at around midday:
 ![Sky](Images/NewSky.png "Sky color calculation")

 Or any other direction you want.
-You could even play around with some values to test how the sky would look like in other planets.
+You can even change the values of the earth's atmosphere to see how it would look like in a particular scenario.

 # How to navigate through the code
 I subdivided the code in 4 files: